Phutthayotfa Chulalok-class frigate: Description

 The Phutthayotfa Chulalok class are 438 ft long overall and 415 ft at the waterline, with a beam of 46 ft 9 in and a draft of 24 ft 9 in, at a standard displacement of 4065 LT and 4260 LT at full load.
 The steam plant for these ships consists of two Combustion Engineering boilers each equipped with a high-pressure (supercharger) forced draught air supply system, with a plant working pressure of 1200 psi and 1000 °F superheat and rated at 35000 shp driving a Westinghouse geared turbine connected to a single screw.
 This gives them a speed of 27 kn.

 As built, they were equipped with one 5 in/54 caliber Mark 42 gun forward, an eight-round ASROC launcher (with 16 missiles carried) abaft the gun and forward of the bridge, with four fixed 12.75 in Mark 32 anti-submarine torpedo tubes.
 A helicopter deck and hangar for operating the DASH drone helicopter was fitted aft.
 The helicopter facilities were expanded in the 1970s to accommodate the larger, crewed Kaman SH-2D Seasprite LAMP helicopter.

 Service history

 and were purchased by Thailand in 1996 and 1999.
 Thailand had initially leased Truett in 1994.
 Following refits and a service life extensions costing some $14 million each, Ouellet and Truett were commissioned by the Royal Thai Navy as Phutthaloetla Naphalai (FFG-462) and Phutthayotfa Chulalok (FFG-461).
-Both are still in active service.

 In 2013, it was reported that the ships of this class would be retired, Phutthayotfa Chulalok in 2015, and Phutthaloetla Naphalai in 2017.